-Ten-year-old Bobby** has been a pupil at Arc School Napton for 18 months.
+Ten-year-old Bobby** has been at our Arc School Napton for over 18 months.

 Let’s hear his story......

 “Bobby is autistic.
 Previously he went to a mainstream school but, because of his difficulties, had actually been out of school for a while.

 He couldn’t cope with the class sizes and the noise and he needed more 1:1 support.
 While at home he was fine, at school he could be quite volatile.
 He went to a short-term interim placement to help and was there for two terms.
 Then he was at home.
 It was a long time for him to be out of school and he had very low self - esteem.
 I believe his low self-esteem was a direct result of his experiences at the mainstream schools he attended as he used to say “I just can’t be good at school can I”.

 “He used to be a really happy little boy but he just wouldn’t talk about school – that changed the first day he went to Napton.
 He had been permanently excluded and we needed a solution for him.
 We needed somewhere that could meet his needs.